1998 Mulgrave state by-election

-A by-election was held in the Legislative Assembly of Queensland seat of Mulgrave on 5 December 1998.
-It was triggered by the resignation of sitting One Nation member Charles Rappolt.
+The 1998 Mulgrave state by-election was held on 5 December 1998 to elect the member for Mulgrave in the Queensland Legislative Assembly, following the resignation of One Nation MP Charles Rappolt.

-The by-election was won by Labor candidate Warren Pitt.
+Labor Party candidate and former member Warren Pitt won the by-election with 50.6% of the two-party-preferred vote against the National Party.

+Pitt's victory meant Mulgrave was held by three separate political parties with three different members in 1998.
+It was also the last time that a sitting Queensland government gained a seat in a by-election until Hinchinbrook in 2025.

 Background

-Charles Rappolt came to parliament as one of 11 One Nation candidates elected at the 1998 state election.
+Charles Rappolt entered parliament as one of eleven One Nation candidates elected at the 1998 state election.
 Rappolt won the seat of Mulgrave with 54.2% of the two party preferred vote.
 However, Rappolt found it difficult to cope with the pressures of public life and resigned his seat just four months into his term.

 Candidates

 The by-election pitted two former members for Mulgrave against each other.
 The National Party endorsed Naomi Wilson who had held the seat from 1995 to 1998 before her defeat to Rappolt at the 1998 state election.
 The Labor Party preselected Warren Pitt, member for Mulgrave from 1989 to 1995 before his defeat to Wilson at the 1995 state election.
 Pitt had also unsuccessfully stood for the seat at the 1998 state election, and would have won if not for Coalition preferences leaking to Rappolt.

 One Nation chose Peter Boniface to defend the seat.